Outbreak-analysis/OA_workspace/README.md

 This is a workspace repo that automatically root everything with all the other repos in the organization

+First clone this repo https://github.com/Outbreak-analysis/OA_workspace

+##3 options

-First type in make to clone the makestuff repo (make rules)
+-Type in make to clone the makestuff repo (make rules)

-If you want to clone all repos in the organization, type "make all"
+-If you want to clone all repos in the organization, type "make all"

-If you know which repo you want to work in, just type "make" follow by the name of the repo
+-If you know which repo you want to work in, just type "make" follow by the name of the repo

 ### List of repos in the organization
 ... will be up shortly